 You can also do this with some domestic airlines in Peru.
 For example, buy a ticket from Lima to Santiago, Chile with LAN, and either ditch the ticket entirely or try to get a full refund (check the ticket refund policies of the various domestic airlines to see what options you have).
 Again, in order to get a refund you’ll probably have to cancel the ticket within 24 or 48 hours of purchase.

 Use a service like FlyOnward or Best Onward Ticket.
 FlyOnward lets you “rent” an onward ticket for as little as US$9.99, and Best Onward Ticket for $7.99, with the sole purpose of providing legitimate proof of onward travel.
 They basically buy refundable tickets on behalf of their customers, and then cancel the ticket purchase after a maximum period of 48 hours.
-I’ve never tired it myself, but it’s supposed to work well.
+I’ve never tried it myself, but it’s supposed to work well.
 I’ve read a few bad reviews of FlyOnward recently, so do a little research before you use the service, and consider using Best Onward instead.

 Before you fly to Peru, buy a cheap bus ticket from Peru to a neighboring country.
 A bus reservation out of Peru is just as good as a flight, and obviously cheaper.
 You should be able to find bus tickets online from Lima to Guayaquil (Ecuador), Lima to Santiago (Chile) and Lima to La Paz (Bolivia).